Amsterdam Sloterdijk station

 Amsterdam Sloterdijk is a major railway junction to the west of Amsterdam Centraal station.
 It is at a rail-rail crossing, with an additional chord (Hemboog).
 It is on the railway line from Amsterdam Centraal to Haarlem and the last station before the junction where the line Amsterdam Centraal-Zaandam diverges from it and on the crossing west branch of the Amsterdam–Schiphol railway line between Schiphol and Amsterdam Centraal.

 The Hemboog chord connects the crossing lines, providing a direct connection between Schiphol and Zaandam.
 There are platforms at both crossing lines and at the Hemboog; for the latter there is a separate entrance on another side of the station square.

-There are two lines of the Amsterdam Metro that stop here.
+NS Amsterdam Sloterdijk station has an OV-Fiets point where you can rent a bicycle.

+Two lines of the Amsterdam Metrostop at Slderdijk: 50 and 51.
+The metro platform is located above ground and accessible through the station's mail hall.

+The station also serves as an international bus terminal.
+Multiple lines of the international bus operator Flixbus stop at the lower ground level at the back of the Amsterdam Sloterdijk station building.

 History

 The original Amsterdam Sloterdijk station was opened in 1956 just south of the current station.
 Sloterdijk was then just a small village.
 From there, one could travel to Haarlem; the line to Zaandam took a more northeasterly route via the Hembrug.

 In 1983, the line to Zaandam was rerouted via the Hemtunnel, and the current station was opened, initially with the name Sloterdijk Noord.
 The old station was renamed to Sloterdijk Zuid and closed in 1985, when the line to Haarlem was rerouted via the current station, which was renamed to Sloterdijk at the same time.
 The platforms for both lines are at the lower level.

 In 1986, the Amsterdam-Schiphol line was opened, with platforms at the upper level.
 The Hemboog, connecting Schiphol to Zaandam, was opened in 2003 but had no platforms at Sloterdijk until they were opened on 14 December 2008, with a separate entrance.